-where L represents the untrained labor force and ψ_1 denotes the magnitude of education time's (u) effect on the formation of human capital $(d \ln H / du = \psi_1)$.
-Similarly, ψ_2 denotes the magnitude of leisure time's (l) effect on the formation of human capital $(d \ln H / dl = \psi_2)$, which is termed the "advancing through leisure"
+where L represents the untrained labor force and ψ_1 denotes the magnitude of education time (u)'s effect on the formation of human capital ($dlnH/du=\psi_1$).
+Similarly, ψ_2 denotes the

 3 By treating human capital as an endogenous variable (Lucas, 1988), we can measure an endogenous accumulating path of human capital.
 This treatment does not affect the main conclusion about the optimal path of labor productivity in our study.
 For simplicity, we do not pursue this issue here.